 See the Women's Arc'teryx Sentinel LT See the Men's Arc'teryx Sabre LT

 Arc’teryx is a leader in the premium ski shell market, and their Sentinel LT (and men’s Sabre LT) is yet another standout for resort-goers and ski tourers alike.
 The jacket includes all the trimmings we’d expect at this price range, plus a longer length to seal out the elements on gnarly days.
 We put the Sentinel LT to the test both inbounds and in the backcountry, where it proved itself as a hardwearing and reliable shell in notoriously variable Pacific Northwest conditions.
-Below we break down the Sentinel LT’s weather protection, breathability, durability, features, fit and sizing, and more.
+Below we outline our experience with the Sentinel LT.
 To see how it stacks up, see our article on the best ski jackets.

 The Arc’teryx Sentinel LT Jacket sports a burly 3-layer Gore-Tex construction with a durable water repellent (DWR) finish, making it a very capable resort and backcountry companion.
 Throughout its testing, the Sentinel LT has confidently withstood a variety of conditions typical of coastal skiing: wet sleet, bitter cold, pouring rain, snowstorms, and sideways wind.
 On one outing, while riding the painfully slow lift in Manning Park to access the sidecountry, we came to an unexpected stop during high winds and pelting snow.
 Because we were planning to immediately start skinning, I was slightly underdressed for the conditions.
 But with the Sentinel LT’s hood cinched tightly over my head and the high collar hiding my chin, I remained remarkably dry and warm.
 The jacket has continued to perform well in all of my wet-weather testing and quickly has become one of my favorite pieces for use in truly harsh conditions.